CruGlobal/global-registry-bindings/README.md

 ## Testing

-Global Registry Bindings includes a testing helper to better help test your project when `gelobal-registry-bindings` are included.
+Global Registry Bindings includes a testing helper to better help test your project when `global-registry-bindings` are included.
 Since Global Registry Bindings uses sidekiq, it's possible to have these workers executed in your projects tests (ex: running sidekiq/testing in [inline!](https://github.com/mperham/sidekiq/wiki/Testing) mode).
 You can use the following test modes: